-That then leads to the question of whether there are any costs to central banks supplying reserves as needed.
-Ex post, it crowds out lending by healthy banks in our model, increasing the scale of the needed intervention.
+Are there are any costs then to the central bank supplying reserves ex post as needed.
+Such intervention crowds out lending by healthy banks in our model, increasing the scale of the needed intervention.
 Market participants would be even more inclined ex ante to write future claims on liquidity and become ever more dependent on the central bank backstop.
-The central bank then starts dominating the markets for liquidity, crowding out price discovery (see, for example, Filardo (2020)) and asset prices as well as asset allocations could potentially get distorted (see Acharya, Shin and Yorulmazer (2011), Diamond and Rajan (2012), Farhi and Tirole (2012), or Filardo (2020)).
-All of these phenomena lead to hysteresis so that not only will the central bank balance sheet have to be huge, it will get harder to contract it over time.
-The size of the central bank balance sheet may then eventually run up against political costs and limits (Plosser (2018)) as well as any aggregate constraints on the stock of pledgeable safe assets, which will heighten the cost of liquidity dependence.
+The central bank then starts dominating the markets for liquidity, crowding out price discovery (see, for example, Filardo (2020)) and asset prices as well as asset allocations could potentially get distorted.
+The central bank moves from temporary emergency infusions of liquidity to ever increasing permanent infusions.
+The size of the central bank balance sheet may then eventually run up against political costs and limits (Plosser (2018)) as well as any aggregate constraints on the stock of pledgeable safe assets.
+Of course, long before that limit is reached, monetary concerns such as the mixed message sent when simultaneously raising policy rates and expanding the central bank balance sheet, or the dangers of monetary financing of the fiscal deficit at a time of high inflation, may limit central bank balance sheet expansion, forcing a dangerous end game.